barbazul/1kfa/mod_guide_player.md

  * ![1 red symbol](images/move_level_1_red.png){ width=0.5inch } flip with 1 level of disadvantage

-If you perform a "wild" level move, and you resolve that flip with a *Critical Success card*, you can spend 1 experience point to graduate to "novice" level.
+If you perform a "wild" level move, and you resolve that flip with a *Critical Success card*, you can spend 1 XP to graduate to "novice" level.

 ![Red card](images/red_card_black.png){ width=2.5inch }